Dream-Pixels-Forge/protosigner/README.md

-# Stitch Extension for Qwen CLI
+# Protosigner Extension for Qwen CLI

-The Stitch extension for Qwen CLI enables you to interact with the Stitch MCP (Model Context Protocol) server using natural language commands.
-This makes it easier to manage your design projects and assets within [Stitch](https://stitch.withgoogle.com/), the AI-powered UI/UX design and code generation tool.
+The Protosigner extension bridges the Qwen CLI and the Stitch MCP (Model Context Protocol) server, allowing you to manage design projects using natural language.
+Streamline your workflow in Stitch—Google’s AI-powered UI/UX tool—by controlling assets and code generation directly from your terminal.

 ## ✨ Features